-We ask that you please always contact us by completing the request for below and wait for confirmation before bringing us a delivery.
+We ask that you please always contact us by completing the request form below and wait for written or verbal confirmation before bringing us a delivery.
 We appreciate your donation and want to make sure we have staff available to unload it and want to direct you to the nearest and most convenient drop-off location.

 I was told you could not use my tree donation, why?